The National Institute of Design: Making a New Nation, By Design

 13.11.2020

-In 1961 an independent India established its premiere design school, the National Institute of Design, in the city of Ahmedabad.
-Several agents, both local and global, were instrumental in its creation.
-Besides India’s first prime minister, Jawaharlal Nehru, its conception and existence owed much to the illustrious Sarabhai family and the controversial US philanthropic agency, Ford Foundation.
 It would also be aided by the newly independent India’s status as a politically non-aligned force in the heydays of the cold war and the international alliances this would make possible.

-When approached by Indian authorities to design the new city of Chandigarh, Le Corbusier - architecture’s ‘Master Modernist’- had initially brushed aside the request to come to India.
+When approached by Indian authorities to design the new city of Chandigarh, Le Corbusier - architecture’s ‘Master Modernist’ - had initially brushed aside the request to come to India.
 There was no need for him to travel so far, he had pointed out, ‘your capital can be built right here, at 35 rue de sèvres à Paris’.
-After much coaxing however, he had finally agreed to drop by every six months to see how the project was evolving. [i]

-These visits proved more fruitful than Corbusier had probably anticipated.
+These visits proved more fruitful than Le Corbusier had probably anticipated.
 Besides Chandigarh, they also led to him designing several notable buildings in the city of Ahmedabad.

 Corbusier visited Ahmedabad on the invitation of the city’s wealthy mill owners and mahajans, all eager patrons of modern architecture and technology.
 Between 1951 and 1957 he would design five buildings here.
-These included the Sarabhai Villa, the Mill Owners’ Association building and the city museum - Sanskar Kendra.
+These included the Sarabhai Villa, the Mill Owners’ Association building and the city museum, Sanskar Kendra.

 It was in the attic of the Sanskar Kendra that siblings Gautam, Gira and Vikram Sarabhai would deliberate the idea of an institute of design a few years later with Dashrath Patel, Kumar Vyas and others.
-On their initiative, and with the assistance of their illustrious family and the American non-profit organisation, Ford Foundation, the Government of India would eventually establish the National Institute of Design (NID) in 1961.

 The making of India’s premiere design school corresponded perfectly with Jawaharlal Nehru’s modernist vision of a new India.
 Internationalism, innovation and a spirit of inquiry underscored its birthing.
 As did India’s newly adopted political stance as a non-aligned force in the heydays of the cold war.
 Together these factors defined independent India’s attitude towards design in the mid-century and paved the way for what may be described as a modern Indian design lexicon.

 The grand patriarch at its helm then, Seth Ambalal Sarabhai, owned one of the oldest textile mills in India and introduced various technological innovations in the Indian textile manufacturing industry.
 He also headed the supremely successful Sarabhai Group of Companies, which collaborated with enterprises in the United States, Switzerland and Germany.
-Staunch Gandhians, his family was closely involved in the Indian independence movement and shared a close relationship with both Mahatma Gandhi and Jawharlal Nehru.
-It was no surprise therefore that post-independence much of his family got involved with new India’s many developmental projects.

-His daughter Gira and sons Gautam and Vikram, who had had an exceptionally privileged and progressive upbringing, were quickly drawn to institution making.
-Vikram, a physicist trained at Cambridge, founded the Physical Research Laboratory, the Indian Space Research Organization and later played a major role in the creation of the Indian Institute of Management.
-Gira and Gautam attended celebrated architect Frank Llyod Wright’s atelier in Taliesin, USA and would both help conceive NID and design its campus.
+His daughter Gira and sons Gautam and Vikram, who all had an exceptionally privileged and progressive upbringing, were quickly drawn to institution making.
+Vikram, a physicist trained at Cambridge, founded the Physical Research Laboratory, the Indian Space Research Organization (ISRO) and later, played a major role in the creation of the Indian Institute of Management.

-The Sarabhai siblings and the rest of their family were close to several luminaries.
-Besides Gandhi and Nehru they were in correspondence with Rabindranth Tagore, Subhash Chandra Bose and other significant political and cultural figures in pre-Independence India.
-Thanks to their cosmopolitan lifestyle and business interests overseas they were also well connected with various foreign artists, thinkers, designers and innovators.
-A long list of such women and men - among them John Cage, David Tudor, Robert Rauschenberg, Jean Erdman, Alexander Calder and Louis Kahn- even visited and lived with the family in their Ahmedabad home. [ii]
+Thanks to their cosmopolitan lifestyle and business interests overseas they were also well connected with various foreign artists, thinkers, designers, and innovators.
+A long list of such women and men - among them John Cage, David Tudor, Robert Rauschenberg, Jean Erdman, Alexander Calder and Louis Kahn - even visited and lived with the family in their Ahmedabad home. [ii]

 Local Design, Global Allies

-The Eames’ India Report, widely regarded as the raison d’etre of NID, was far from the feasibility report the Indian Government expected it to be.
+The Eames’ India Report, widely regarded as the raison d’être of NID, was far from the feasibility report the Indian government expected it to be.
 While the authorities assumed it would provide practical solutions and possibly a plan of action, Ray and Charles offered a paean to everyday Indian objects.

 Despite not being quite what it was supposed to be, however, the Eames Report did help sow the seeds of NID’s ethos.
-It was on its recommendation that in 1964 the institution called for art, engineering, and architecture graduates to join it’s educational and training program.
+It was on its recommendation that in 1964 the institution called for art, engineering, and architecture graduates to join its educational and training program.
 A good number of the bunch gathered thus would go on to become NID’s first teachers, the premier design educators of the country.

-To train for their position several of them were sent to design institutions across Europe, including the Royal College of Art in London, The Royal Danish Academy in Copenhagen and the Ulm School of Design (HfG Ulm) in Germany.
+To train for their position several of them were sent to design institutions across Europe, including the Royal College of Art in London, The Royal Danish Academy in Copenhagen, and the Ulm School of Design (HfG Ulm) in Germany.

-HfG Ulm was at the time an influential name in radical design thinking and was thought to have taken over the progressive mantle from Bauhaus- a celebrated German art school shut down by the Nazis.
+HfG Ulm was, at the time, an influential name in radical design thinking and was thought to have taken over the progressive mantle from Bauhaus - a celebrated German art school shut down by the Nazis.
 Like Ulm, NID too drew initial inspiration from the Bauhaus and later decided to move away from it. [iii]

 Among the practices that would come to define it was a system of interaction and exchange with international specialists.
 Renowned design educators were invited to work and teach at the school.
 This included Adrian Frutiger, Armin Hoffman, Henri Cartier-Bresson, John Cage, Frei Otto, Louis Kahn and many others.
-Several amongst them created new work while at the institution.
-American designer/architect George Nakashima (1964) and Gugelot (1968), for instance, both designed furniture with faculty member Gajanan Upadhyay.

 Design in the Hands of An Unaligned India

-Nearly all these international exchanges were facilitated and sponsored by the Ford Foundation, the largest private US philanthropic foundation of the Cold War era, which has since been found to have had close ties with the CIA.
+Nearly all these international exchanges were facilitated and sponsored by the Ford Foundation, the largest private U.S. philanthropic foundation of the Cold War era, which has since been found to have had close ties with the CIA.

 They funded the Eames’ trip to India and later commissioned Wohlert and Schneidegger to distill the Eames Report.
 Over the years they also sponsored Louis Kahn, Ivan Chermayeff, Armin Hofmann, and Henri Cartier-Bresson’s visit to the institution.
 Even the cost of the faculty’s training at design schools in Europe were borne by the foundation.